roytang/blog/content/post/2007/07/brush-with-the-law.md

 I'm glad I wasn't there at the hearing though.
 If I had heard that lame excuse I might have done my best Phoenix Wright impression and shout "Objection!"

-[1] I'm not sure whether they're called "officers" or not.